kreamweb/Product-GTIN-EAN-UPC-ISBN-for-WooCommerce/readme.txt

 10. Shortcode

 == Changelog ==
+= 1.0.4 - Released: Oct 26, 2018 =
+*  New: Support to WooCommerce 3.5.x
+*  New: Added 'ean_code' in WooCommerce Rest product data
+*  Fix: Search by GTIN Code with Wordpress Search Widget

 = 1.0.3 - Released: Sep 19, 2018 =
 * New: Option to show GTIN code in WooCommerce Order Items.
 * Fix: Search by GTIN inside the product list table issue